caladri/brilter/README.md

 > ```brilter [-d] lan-interface wan-interface```

+XXX This needs updated for the new Lua setup.

 That is, `brilter` can be run as a daemon or not, by specifying the `-d` flag.
 It needs two interfaces that it can use through `netmap(4)` (whether physical interfaces, VALE switches, pipes, etc.), one of which has LAN connectivity and one of which has WAN/DMZ connectivity.

 While `brilter` is running, it will selectively bridge packets between `lan-interface` and `wan-interface`.
 It allows link-local traffic and multicast traffic to pass unimpeded in both directions, so DHCPv6 and other local services should work as expected.